ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

 + Should we make `ExtendedTypedHoles` and the `_(...)`  syntax available without requiring the extension flag enabled?
 This would allow us to use `_` for regular typed-holes (without any suggestions etc.), and require users that want suggestions or to use plugins to use  the `_(...)` syntax.
-+ Should we define and require that the template haskell splices have a specific type?
++ Should we define and require that the template haskell splices have a specific type, and do away with `Dynamic`?
 This could ease the interop between different plugins, but we'd also like to give plugin developers as much freedom as possible.
 + Should we allow the hole plugins to solve the constraint and result in a splice instead of an error?
 This seems like an avenue that could be explored further in the future.